 - provide a signed copy of the most recently completed IRS Form 990;

 - be governed by an independent board of directors, the majority of whom serve without compensation, and

 - clearly demonstrate that it has provided real services, benefits, assistance or other program activities in Sub Saharan Africa and, in some cases, for African refugees and emigrants.

 All Aid for Africa member organizations participate as part of the alliance in the US Government’s Combined Federal Campaign.
+The CFC enables federal employees to donate to approved charities through payroll deduction.
 The CFC imposes application and listing fees for all participants.
-To learn more, please visit Membership FAQ.
+To learn more about the current fees please visit Membership FAQ.